methane/python-dstring/README.md

     return wrapped, open(r, encoding="utf-8")
 ```

 This code indents the argument script and embeds it in the f-string.
-However, the first line of `indented` is not indented, and the second line and subsequent lines are indented with 16-space.
+However, the first line of `indented` is not indented, and the second line and subsequent lines are indented with 16 spaces.

-The f-string in `wrapped` indents `{indented}` with 8-space.
-If the `script` is written with `dedent("""...""")`, the first line has an empty line, so it is not a problem.
+The f-string in `wrapped` indents `{indented}` with 8 spaces.
+Since the `script` is written with `dedent("""...""")`, the first line has an empty line, so it is not a problem.
 However, when using d-string for `script` in `test__interpreters.py` and `test__interpchannels.py`, the indentation is incorrect and the test fails.

 This technical debt is caused by the fact that `dedent("""...""")` includes an empty line at the beginning.
-And this is an example of why it is is beneficial for code maintainability that d-string removes the leading newline.
+And this is an example of why it is beneficial for code maintainability that d-string removes the leading newline.

 This function should be rewritten as follows.